Lane Splitting Could Put Everyone in Danger

 Laws Regarding Lane Splitting

-Each state sets its own laws concerning its roads.
+Each state sets its laws concerning its roads.
 Due to this, laws about lane splitting depend on which state you are in.
-The only state that has fully legalized lane splitting in California.
-However, other states have varying degrees of acceptance for the practice.
+The only state that has fully legalized lane splitting is California.
+However, other states have varying degrees of acceptance of the practice.

 Most states do not have specific laws that ban the practice.
 However, they also have restrictions that make it not a completely legal maneuver.
 Some states do have outright bans.